The Harp Guitars of Joseph

 |And this one takes the cake.
 The "gothic

 torture device" tuners of the later tone-rod instruments above, on

-an early flat-top jumbo body like Bohmann's instrument.
-And what's
+an early flat-top jumbo body like Bohmann's contra bass harp guitar instrument.

-Note that the first three "lost" instruments have the early, gaudy (I would say "crude) pearl inlays.
+Note that the first three "lost" instruments have the early large and gaudy pearl inlays.
 This one has the dots and circles like the three, presumably later, tone-rod instruments above.